A Galois correspondence for automorphism groups of structures with the Lascar Property: Abstract

 \section{Abstract}

-Generalizing the $\omega$-categorical context, we introduce a notion, which we call the Lascar Property, that allows for a fine analysis of the topological isomorphisms between automorphism groups of countable structures satisfying this property.
-In particular, under the assumption of the Lascar Property, we exhibit a definable Galois correspondence between pointwise stabilizers of finitely generated Galois algebraically closed subsets of $M$ and finitely generated Galois algebraically closed subsets of $M$.
-We use this to characterize the group of automorphisms of $\mrm{Aut}(M)$, for $M$ the countable saturated model of $\mrm{ACF}_0$, $\mrm{DCF}_0$, or the theory of infinite $\mathbb{K}$-vector spaces, generalizing results of Evans $\&$ Lascar, and Konnerth, while at the same time subsuming the analysis from \cite{Paolini_BLMS} for $\omega$-categorical \mbox{structures with weak elimination of imaginaries.}
+Generalizing the $\omega$-categorical context, we introduce a notion, which we call the Lascar Property, that allows for a fine analysis of the topological isomorphisms between automorphism groups of countable saturated structures satisfying this property.
+In particular, under these assumptions, we exhibit a Galois correspondence between pointwise stabilizers of finitely generated algebraically closed subsets of $M$ and finitely generated algebraically closed subsets of $M$.
+We use this to characterize the group of automorphisms of $\mathrm{Aut}(M)$, for $M$ a countable saturated model of $\mathrm{ACF}_0$ or an infinite-dimensional $\mathbb{K}$-vector space with $\mathbb{K}$ countable, generalizing a classical result of Evans $\&$ Lascar (1997), while at the same time subsuming the analysis of Paolini (2024) for $\omega$-categorical structures with weak elimination of imaginaries.